-In the wake of coronavirus, how social distancing works and what it means for you
+How social distancing works and what it means for you

 It will be tricky to prove these measures made a difference.

-Testing for the coronavirus was delayed in the U.S., but it is now starting to come online.
+Testing for the coronavirus was delayed in the U.S., but it is now starting to become more widely available.
 That means a lot of new cases may be diagnosed in the coming days, as labs finally find infections that happened weeks ago.

 “We’re going to see increasing (case) numbers, and that’s going to be frustrating to people who are doing social distancing.
-But that doesn’t mean social distancing isn’t working” Weatherhead said.
+But that doesn’t mean social distancing isn’t working,” Weatherhead said.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.